React Components

 <Spinner> | Indeterminate circular spinner. size: 'small' | 'large'. |

 Controlled inputs.
-All call onChange(value) with the next value
+All callonChange(value) with the next value

 (no event object).
 All accept label, helpText, error.